Skip to main content

 Why Families Choose an SRES® Specialist for This

 A standard real estate agent can sell a house.
 But selling a parent's home requires someone who understands the emotional weight, the family dynamics, and the unique challenges seniors and their families face.
 That's what the SRES® designation is about — and it's why I chose this specialty.
+In practice, holding the SRES® means I'm trained specifically for senior moves — the financial trade-offs, the timing around care, and the paperwork that comes with a lifetime in one house — so you're not walking a first-time agent through the hardest parts.

 Learn About SRES® Certification →